Saffron Hill, Hatton Garden, Ely Rents and Ely Place

 Saffron Hill, Hatton Garden, Ely Rents and Ely Place was a liberty and from 1866 to 1930 a civil parish in the metropolitan area of London, England.
 It was part of the ancient parish of St Andrew Holborn.
+At the 1921 census (one of the last before the abolition of the parish), Liberty of Saffron Hill Hatton Garden Ely Rents and Ely Place had a population of 825.

 The southern boundary was the street now called Holborn, the western boundary was Leather Lane.
 It stretched north of Clerkenwell Road between Back Hill and Herbal Hill to the current junction of Warner Street and Ray Street.
 The boundary in the east approximated Farringdon Road and Farringdon Street.
 It included the entire lengths of the streets now called Saffron Hill, Hatton Garden and Ely Place.
 Ely Rents was a group of houses owned by the See of Ely.

 The liberty had a workhouse from 1730 and was grouped into the Holborn Poor Law Union in 1836.

 It occupied an area of 30 acres and the population was as follows: